nak/pytest_mproc/docsrc/index.rst

 Why Use *pytest_mproc* over *pytest-xdist*?
 ===========================================

+Why not just use *xdist*, another parallelization mechanism for test execution? *xdist* works for cases perhaps where there are large number of tests, but the cost of overhead in using rsync and overall implementation prevents realization of test-execution-time gains that one might hope for.  *xdist* also does not provide a way to run distributed on multiple machines

 *pytest_mproc* has several advantages over xdist, depending on your situation:

-* Overhead furing startup is much less, and start-up time does not grow with increasing number of cores as in xdist
+* Overhead firing startup is much less, and start-up time does not grow with increasing number of cores as in xdist
 * It uses a pull model, so that each worker pulls the next test from a master queue, with no need to figure out how to divide the tests beforehand.
 The disadvantage is that optimal efficiency requires knowledge to prioritize longer running tests first.